Kelvins to Celsius Conversion

 50 K = ( 50 - 273.15 ) = -223.15 °C

-Kelvins and Celsius are both units used to measure temperature.
-Keep reading to learn more about each unit of measure.
+Kelvins and the Celsius scale are both used to measure temperature.
+Read on to learn more about each of them.

 The kelvin scale is different from other temperature scales in that it is not expressed in degrees, values are expressed in kelvins.
 When using the Kelvin scale in writing, the "k" is capitalized, however when using the kelvin as a unit the "k" should be lower-case, even though it is named for a person.

 |Boiling Point of Water||373.15 K|

 The Celsius temperature scale, also commonly referred to as the centigrade scale, is defined in relation to the kelvin.
 Specifically, degrees Celsius is equal to kelvins minus 273.15.